mrmic1/pharma-LOF/README.md

 # pharma-LOF
-Project exploring the effects of SSRI pollutants on animal behaviour and interactions using a multi-lake expermental approach.
+Project exploring the effects of SSRI pollutants on animal behaviour and interactions using animal tracking, slow-release exposure implants, and a multi-lake experimental approach.